Guards of Honour (Naples): Invasion of Russia

 Furthermore, on 16 November 1810, a royal decree sanctioned severe repression on those trying to desert or those who had Bourbonic sympathies.
 This decree effected the Guards, where emigration rates exploded as many escaped to the Kingdom of Sicily.
-Despite the recruiting and repression, the Honour Guards were sent to Prussia, and later Mecklenburg, the regiment reached full strength before the Neapolitan Division moved into Poland to join the XI Corps of the Grande Armée.
+Despite the recruiting and repression, the Honour Guards were sent to Prussia, and later Mecklenburg, the regiment reached full strength before the Neapolitan Division moved into the Grand Duchy of Warsaw to join the XI Corps of the Grande Armée.
 Here, the regiment formed part of the 3rd Brigade, 33rd Infantry Division, in which the regiment provided three squadrons, of some 31 officers and 391 soldiers, commanded by Colonel Sambiase, and grouped with the Vélites à Cheval of the Guard and a Horse Artillery Battery under Brigade General Jean Baptiste, Baron de Fracheschi's 3rd Brigade.

 Though they had the honour of being at the front of the invasion, the Neapolitans didn't make it very far before being halted from extreme desertion and terrible supply.
 The entire division melted away without seeing any action.
 The Horse Guards however, were different.
 They were able to hold their own and formed part of the Emperor's escort during his rush back to Paris.
 However, once again, because of poor supplies, the regiment lost all their horses long before the Emperor reached the Rhine.
-Following the failure of the campaign, the regiment returned to Naples, having never seen full conflict.
+Following the failure of the campaign, the regiment returned to Naples, having never seen full combat.